Cathinone: Structure

-Cathinone can be extracted from Catha edulis, or synthesized from α-bromopropiophenone (which is easily made from propiophenone).
-Because cathinone is both a primary amine and a ketone, it is very likely to dimerize, especially as a free base isolated from plant matter.
+Cathinone can be extracted from Catha edulis (khat), or synthesized from α-bromopropiophenone (which is easily made from propiophenone).
+Because cathinone is both a primary amine and a ketone, it is very prone to dimerization, especially as a free base isolated from plant matter.
+These dimers are pharmacologically inactive, and the rapid dimerization reduces active amounts of cathinone in non-fresh khat.
+The rapid formation of dimers also applies to other non-N-substituted cathinones such as methylenedioxycathinone (MDC; normethylone).